 What is a Prophylaxis vs. a Scaling and Root Planing?

-A general prophylaxis involves removing hardened plaque and tartar from the surfaces of the teeth.
+A general prophylaxis, also known as a dental cleaning, involves removing hardened plaque and tartar from the surfaces of the teeth.
 The teeth are then polished and flossed before you’re ready to have a dental exam.
 A scaling and root planing is essential for patients with gum disease.
-The procedure involves removing debris, plaque and bacteria from below the gum line.
+The procedure involves removing debris, plaque, and bacteria from below the gum line.

 When would you need a Prophylaxis?

 It’s recommended that you have a general prophylaxis, or dental cleaning, once every six months.
 The procedure works to remove hardened plaque and tartar from the teeth, as well as stuck-on stains.
 A dental cleaning is done by a registered dental hygienist and takes about an hour.
 Dental cleanings can help to prevent tooth decay and gingivitis by removing tartar and calculus.

 When would you need a Scaling and Root Planing?